KoiosChen/tongji/app/static/bootstrap/tests/README.md

 # Running the tests

-The simplest way to run the tests is to open `tests/tests.html` in your browser.
+The simplest way to run the tests is to open_gate `tests/tests.html` in your browser.
 The test suites will automatically run themselves and present their results.

 To run the tests from the command line, download and install